-Varicose Vein Treatment in Glen Mills
+Varicose Vein Treatment in Glen Mills, PA

 Venous insufficiency is a very common condition resulting from decreased blood flow from the leg veins up to the heart.
 Normally, one-way valves in the veins keep blood flowing toward the heart, against the force of gravity.
 When the valves weaken and don’t close properly, blood flows backwards.
 This condition is called vein reflux.
 Veins that have lost their valve effectiveness become elongated, rope-like, bulged, and thickened.
 These painful veins are commonly known as varicose veins.